heraldofsolace/fastlane_and_jenkins/fastlane/README.md

 [bundle exec] fastlane android deploy
 ```

-Clean, Test, Build and Deploy a new version
+Build and Deploy a new version

 ----